thomascoe/java-encryption/README.md

 java-encryption
 ===============

-A collections of multiple encryption methods coded in Java
+A collection of multiple encryption methods coded in Java